 - promotional assistance

 - support for supplies, food, and transportation

 - assistance in sponsoring events such as documentaries, films, and outside speakers

 - permission to distribute publications

 - permission to schedule items on the Academy calendar

-Clubs that do not register do not have these permissons and capabilities.
+Groups that do not register as clubs do not have these permissions and capabilities.

 Registered clubs must have open meetings and at least one school-affiliated advisor.

 Student publications of any kind must be reviewed and approved by a club advisor before publication and distribution.

 Exclusive or secret societies are not permitted.
 Any student who belongs to an exclusive or secret society will be required to resign from any leadership position at the Academy and may face disciplinary action.